You could be entitled to make a compensation claim.

-Pursuing a civil case against your surgeon is a little different to claiming for criminal negligence.
+Pursuing a civil case against your surgeon is a little different to claiming criminal negligence.
 You must first prove that the surgeon or doctor in question has or had a duty of care towards you, although this step is usually pretty straightforward.

 The next step is proving that the surgeon or doctor in question breached this duty of care, via the provision of unsafe or unsatisfactory care that may be deemed unacceptable given their level of expertise and experience.
-This is not always easy, but there are a number of red-flags scenarios known as “Never Events” which are recognised by health regulators as being such blatant oversites or failures in care provision that should you fall victim to them, your chances of successfully suing the surgeon responsible may be relatively high.
+This is not always easy, but there are a number of red-flag scenarios known as “Never Events” which are recognised by health regulators as being such blatant oversites or failures in care provision that should you fall victim to them, your chances of successfully suing the surgeon responsible may be relatively high.

 These are known to include the following instances:

-This is not intended as an exhaustive list of grounds for suing a surgeon, but does give an accurate impression of the kind of blatant failures most likely to yield a successful conclusion to bringing a case.
-In reality, many failures to meet the required standard of care are more open to debate, which why it is important to seek the expert advice of a Blackwater Law medical negligence solicitor.
+This is not intended as an exhaustive list of grounds for suing a surgeon but does give an accurate impression of the kind of blatant failures most likely to yield a successful conclusion to bringing a case.
+In reality, many failures to meet the required standard of care are more open to debate, which is why it is important to seek the expert advice of a Blackwater Law medical negligence solicitor.

-Should your case meet the aforementioned criteria, you must also establish and prove that the breach of duty of care you suffered has produced tangible harm / damage to you in some manner.
+Should your case meet the aforementioned criteria, you must also establish and prove that the breach of duty of care you suffered has produced tangible harm/damage to you in some manner.
 This is important to note; as civil litigation claims are not judged on the basis of wrongdoing, but on the basis of compensating losses unfairly inflicted upon the affected party.
-It’s easy to feel that the anger you feel towards a surgeon as a result of poor care entitles you to some sort of retribution, but unless bringing a case against them can realistically offer you any significant benefits litigation may not be the right course of action for you to take.
+It’s easy to feel that the anger you feel towards a surgeon as a result of poor care entitles you to some sort of retribution, but unless bringing a case against them can really offer you any significant benefits litigation may not be the right course of action for you to take.

 Instances of harm inflicted on patients due to substandard care that you may be able to claim for can include the following:

-If you are unsure as to whether your case meets these criteria, or want to know more about the process, you can contact a Blackwater Law medical negligence solicitor for free initial advice and support in relation to suing a surgeon today.
+If you are unsure as to whether your case meets these criteria or want to know more about the process, you can contact a Blackwater Law medical negligence solicitor for free initial advice and support in relation to suing a surgeon today.

 Another important difference between bringing a civil case and a criminal one relates to the burden of proof – sometimes referred to as the “balance of probability”.
-Should you decide to go ahead with suing a surgeon after consultation with your Blackwater Law expert advisor you will be required to prove what probably happened, and that it probably caused you harm.
+Should you decide to go ahead with suing a surgeon after consultation with your Blackwater Law expert advisor you will be required to prove what probably happened and that it probably caused you harm.
 This essentially means it must be shown that it is more likely than not that the actions of your surgeon breached their duty of care to you, and that it is also more likely than not that this breach caused harm to you.
 Sometimes the balance of probability is referred to as a percentage, where you must prove that there is at least a 51% chance that the surgeon you are suing is at fault.

-This is a significant difference from criminal cases, wherein it must be proven beyond a reasonable doubt that party A breached their duty of care to party B, and that it is beyond any reasonable doubt that this breach of care has caused harm.
+This is a significant difference from criminal cases, wherein it must be proven beyond a reasonable doubt that party A breached their duty of care to party B and that it is beyond any reasonable doubt that this breach of care has caused harm.
 The standard of proof is lower, and this is one factor that may work in your favour if you do decide to sue your surgeon.